 Three Components of Yajña

 The Rig-Veda describes three components of a yajña—a “fire” or Agni into which the offering is made, a “food” or Soma which is offered, and a “process” or Vāyu for pouring the Soma into the Agni.
-In order to understand the meaning of yajña, we have to discern the meanings of these components, and their mutual relationship, which is easily achieved by comparing the vāyu-agni-soma to sat-chit-ananda.
+In order to understand the meaning of yajña, we have to discern the meanings of these components, and their mutual relationship, which is easily achieved by comparing the vāyu-agni-soma to the three different kinds of offerings we can make which are represented by sat-chit-ananda, or our opportunities, meaning, and happiness.

-The Soma or the offering is ananda or pleasure; it is because we offer our pleasure that the yajña is translated as a “sacrifice” because giving up pleasure is indeed a sacrifice.
+Pleasure is dear to everyone, so in one prominent scenario, the Soma or the offering is ananda or pleasure; it is because we offer our pleasure that the yajña is translated as a “sacrifice” because giving up pleasure is indeed a sacrifice.
 But if we are sacrificing pleasure, then what are we sacrificing it for?
-The Agni—into which the Soma is offered—is the chit which represents meaning.
-The significance of the term yajña is that we are sacrificing our pleasure for meaning.
+The Agni—into which the Soma is offered—can be the chit which represents meaning.
+The significance of the term yajña in this case is that we are sacrificing our pleasure for meaning.
 For example, if you endure pain to defend a country (and that country stands for a higher principle) then you are offering your happiness for a higher principle and that offering constitutes a yajña.
 Naturally, however, a country’s defense is not the only place you can offer your happiness, because there many other possible avenues.
-Some of these avenues are better than others, and the choice of the purpose for which happiness should be sacrificed represents sat or Vāyu.
+Some of these avenues are better than others, and the selection of the avenue for which happiness should be sacrificed represents sat or Vāyu.

 Various Kinds of Yajña